welegionsr/historynow-client/README.md

 I guess it's something to do with sync/async, something happens too fast somewhere.
 5. No hard validation (regex) on form fields, just very basic validation (client side).
 There's validation in the Mongoose schema though.
+6. I changed the behavior of wishlist items ordering - I don't re-order them after an event is wishlisted - it looks bad.
+I just have an indicator on the card, and I have a dedicated wishlist page.

 That's it I guess, hopefully what's there will work properly :)